staslebedenko/FestiveTechCalendar2020Workshop/README.md

 But since I use choco package manager https://chocolatey.org/install, my choice was to install it as package via - choco install kubernetes-helm

+In order to check installations, run following commands in CMD: func az docker kubectl helm

 ## Step 2.
 Create sample Azure Functions application via Functions CLI CLI or Visual studio.

 Lets begin with project setup and create two functions.
 The first one will have and HTTP trigger with name "Publisher" and second one Azure Storage Queue trigger with name Subscriber.
 We will add output trigger to another storage queue later, to avoid initial setup of Azure SQL server.